Key Stage 3 and The Bridge Staff

-In 3A we have our own dedicated learning areas that the children can feel comfortable in to do the best they can do and to fulfil their goals and learning potentials throughout The Valley School.
+In Year 7 we have our own dedicated learning areas that the children can feel comfortable in to do the best they can do and to fulfil their goals and learning potentials throughout The Valley School.

-3A is split into two classes with a teacher and a learning partner in each.
+Year 7 is split into three classes with a teacher and a learning partner in each.
 This gives us other spaces for the children to use for wider learning opportunities and also a room where social skills can be developed.

 Pupils are so welcoming at the Valley.
-The videos demonstrate the pride they have in their own learning; which is a snapshot of what they can achieve.
-There is a wealth of experiences for the children to build upon and equip for the future with confidence.
+The videos demonstrate the pride they have in their own learning which is a snapshot of what they can achieve.
+There is a wealth of experiences for the children to build upon and equip for their future with confidence.

-The two base classrooms are next to each other which strengthens friendships between students who may be in different classes or who have been together in classes previously.
+The three classrooms are next to each other which strengthens friendships between students who may be in different classes or who have been together in classes previously.
 They can interact with each other throughout the school day.

 The majority of their lessons are taught in the base classroom by their form tutor.
-Specialised subjects are taught in different areas of the school by the subject teachers.
+Specialised subjects (performing arts, food technology, design technology and art) are taught in different areas of the school by subject teachers on a rotation.

-This approach works for our young students as they have the support structure of a base room for the majority of their learning to form a close working relationship between students, form tutor and learning partner.
-This means the staff get to know the students very well and can adapt their teaching to meet the needs of each individual student
+This approach works for our young students as they have the support structure of a base room for the majority of their learning in order to form a close working relationship with each other, their form tutor and learning partner.
+This means the staff get to know the students very well and can adapt and tailor their teaching to meet the needs of individual students.